Probabilistic community detection with unknown number of communities: Introduction

 Our second contribution is to develop a framework for consistent community detection, where we derive non-asymptotic bounds on the posterior probability of the true configuration.
 As a consequence, we can show that the marginal posterior distribution on the set of community assignments increasingly concentrates (in an appropriate sense) on the true configuration with increasing number of nodes.
 This is a stronger statement than claiming that the true configuration is the {\em maximum a posteriori} model with the highest posterior probability.
 Although there is now a well-established literature on posterior convergence in density estimation and associated functionals in Bayesian nonparametric mixture models (see for example, \cite{kruijer2010adaptive} and references therein), there are no existing results on clustering consistency in network models or beyond to best of our knowledge.
 In fact, the question of consistency of the number of mixture components has only been resolved very recently \cite{miller2015mixture,rousseau2011asymptotic}.
 Clustering consistency is clearly a stronger requirement and significantly more challenging to obtain than consistency of the number of mixture components.
 We exploit the conjugate nature of the Bayesian SBM to obtain the marginal likelihoods for each cluster configuration, and subsequently use probabilistic bounds on the log-marginal likelihood ratios to deliver our non-asymptotic bound.
 We hope our results on selection consistency has a broader appeal to the Bayesian model selection community; see in particular the second paragraph in \S \ref{sec:theory} for a detailed discussion.

 The rest of the paper is organized as follows.
 We start with a brief review of the SBM in \S \ref{sec:sbm}.
 The Bayesian methods for simultaneous inference on the number of clusters and the clustering configurations are discussed in \S \ref{sec:cd} and the Gibbs sampler is provided in \S \ref{ssec:GS}.
 The theory for consistent community detection is developed in \S \ref{sec:theory}.
-Simulation studies and comparisons with existing methods are provided in \S \ref{sec:sim} and illustration of our method on benchmark real datasets is in \S \ref{sec:real}.
-Proofs of all technical results are provided in appendix.
+Simulation studies and comparisons with existing methods are provided in \S \ref{sec:sim} and illustration of our method on a benchmark real dataset is in \S \ref{sec:real}.
+Additional simulations exploring sensitivity, convergence diagnostics, and robustness, and proofs of all technical results, are provided in a separate supplemental document.
+The supplemental document additionally contains a second real data example.